Skip to main content

 (d) Research misconduct does not include honest error or differences of opinion.

-In cases of allegations involving activities submitted to or supported by a federal agency, the definition for research misconduct specified in the agency's regulations will apply.
+Please note, in cases of allegations involving activities submitted to or supported by a federal agency, the definition for research misconduct specified in the agency's regulations will apply.